A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 - Physical therapy: Focuses on restoring range of motion, strengthening rotator cuff muscles, and improving scapular stability.

-- Pain management: NSAIDs (nonsteroidal anti-inflammatory drugs) help control discomfort during recovery.
+- Pain management: NSAIDs (nonsteroidal anti-inflammatory drugs) may help control discomfort during recovery when appropriate for the person.

 Rehabilitation emphasizes gradual return to activities while preventing stiffness or muscle atrophy.